DevExpress/devextreme-documentation/api-reference/10 UI Components/dxButtonGroup/1 Configuration/selectionMode.md

 ---
 ---
 ##### shortDescription
-Specifies a button selection mode.
+Specifies the button selection mode.

 ---
 This property can have one of the following values: